cdesterke/PMFJAK2WT_singlecell/README.md

 # PMFJAK2WT_singlecell
 R Scripts used for single cell analysis of PMF wild-type single cell transcriptome

-## this website comprised the R scripts wrote to analyze multimodal single cell analyses of GEO dataset GSE122198.
+## this website comprises the R scripts wrote to analyze multimodal single cell analyses of GEO dataset GSE122198.

 > a script with code for single cell analysis in Seurat R-package